nabyendukuiti/8-Week-SQL-Challenge/README.md

 INNER JOIN menu m USING(product_id)
 GROUP BY s.customer_id;
 ```
-#### Explanation
-- Used **INNER JOIN** to join Sales and Menu table.
-This join is based on matching values in the "product_id" column in both tables.
-- Used **SUM** to calculate the total spending for each customer by summing the "price" column from the "menu" table.
-- The results are grouped by the "customer_id" column from the "sales" table.

 #### Answer
 	| customer_id | total_spending |
 	| ----------- | -------------- |